Engineering Research

 Description: The original use of superplastic materials involved mainly applications involving aluminium and titanium.
 However, discoveries made all over the globe have led to the development of superplastic ceramics, intermetallics, nano-materials, plastics, glasses and other substances.

-Edited by: V. A. Chernenko and J. M. Barandiaran
+V. A. Chernenko and J. M. Barandiaran

 Online since: December 2009